pubudug/questions-and-ideas/README.md

 * How big are the teams?
 * What is the composition of the team and what are the roles of the team members?
 * How are estimates made and how are tasks assigned?
+* Are the goals for each task clear when starting work on them?
+That is, are the tasks discussed within the team and reuiqrements owner before they are added to the 'to be done' tasks?
 * What other (supporting) teams are there? (sysadmins etc.)
 * How is the company organized (including non-technical teams)
 * What communication channels are used to communicate within the team and to communicate outside the team(chat channels etc.)?